Koha backup is not only a technical task. It is the safety plan for your library system.

 koha_library

-Use the instance name with Koha commands such as koha-dump, koha-upgrade-schema, and koha-rebuild-zebra.
-Use the database name with MySQL or MariaDB commands.
+Use the instance name with Koha commands such as:

 Method 1: Full Koha Backup Using koha-dump